bsm/gomega/docs/index.md

 }
 ```

 For the simplest cases, new matchers can be [created by composition](#composing-matchers).
-In addition to this chapter, please take a look at the [Building Custom Matchers](https://onsi.github.io/ginkgo/#building-custom-matchers) section of the Ginkgo and Gomega patterns chapter in the Ginkgo docs.
-Gomega's building blocks have evolved since the Gomega docs were written and while this section remains valid - the [Building Custom Matchers](https://onsi.github.io/ginkgo/#building-custom-matchers) docs present a modern way to more quickly construct custom matchers.
+Please also take a look at the [Building Custom Matchers](https://onsi.github.io/ginkgo/#building-custom-matchers) section of the Ginkgo and Gomega patterns chapter in the Ginkgo docs for additional examples.

-But writing domain-specific custom matchers is also trivial and highly encouraged.
-Let's work through an example.
+In addition to composition, however, it is fairly straightforward to build domain-specific custom matchers.
+You can create new types that satisfy the `GomegaMatcher` interface *or* you can use the `gcustom` package to build matchers out of simple functions.

-> The `GomegaMatcher` interface is defined in the `types` subpackage.
+Let's work through an example and illustrate both approaches.

 ### A Custom Matcher: RepresentJSONifiedObject(EXPECTED interface{})